urreita9/turtleTask/README.md

 #### 4. Pay attention to code quality, formatting, conventions etc.

 <pre>
-First you need to create a MongoDb database and a .env file.
+First you need to create a MongoDb cluster.
+Then create a .env file.
   Set your enviorment variables:

    MONGODB_CNN
    USER
    PASSWORD

+Create an API Auth0 authentication app and set your own JWKSURI, AUDIENCE, ISSUER in .env and connect to your Mongo DB database using:

+  const client = new MongoClient(`mongodb+srv://${configuration.USER}:${configuration.PASSWORD}@<dBname>.vw9e1.mongodb.net/?retryWrites=true&w=majority`);

+ in the "Database Action Scripts" tab in the Auth0 dashboard.

 In order for this to work an auth0 token is required.
 Login here: https://turtle-task.vercel.app/
 Copy token.